Logtism/godotdevconsole/README.md

 - Create a scene with a name ending in `_panel.tscn` for example `debug_panel.tscn`.
 - Create a C# script that inherits from `GodotDevConsole.Panel`.
 - Attach the script that inherits `GodotDevConsole.Panel` to the root node of the scene.
-- Open project settings and find `addons/godotdevconsole/panels_search_paths` and add the location of the scene to the list.
+- Open project settings and find `addons/godotdevconsole/panels_paths` and add the path to the scene to the list.

 ## Built in panels
 - `terminal` A terminal like panel allowing for commands to be entered and get their output.